alantech/alanlang-docs/docs/tutorial.md

 ## Type Aliases

-Types are defined similarly to single-argument functions, but with `type` instead of `fn`.
+Types are defined similarly to single-statement functions, but with `type` instead of `fn`.

 ```rs
 type Foo = i64;